 Ques.
 How should I structure my Class 12 Accountancy preparation?

 Ans.
-Build chapter by chapter in NCERT order, prioritising Part A (60 marks: Partnership + Company Accounts) over Part B (20 marks: Financial Analysis + Cash Flow).
+Build chapter by chapter in NCERT order.
+Put Part A (60 marks: Partnership + Company Accounts) before Part B (20 marks: Financial Analysis + Cash Flow).
 Use the NCERT Book for concept reading, the NCERT Solutions for back-exercise practice, the Notes for second-pass revision, and the Handwritten Notes for the final two weeks.
-The Study Plan section above sketches the 1-month / 2-week / 1-week countdown most Accountancy toppers settle into.
+The Study Plan section above maps the 1-month / 2-week / 1-week countdown most Accountancy toppers use.